ghostdogpr/caliban/vuepress/docs/docs/gateway.md

 ))
 ```

-Defaults are 1,024 active subscriptions, 32 buffered events per subscription, and 30-second setup and event-processing timeouts.
-The gateway imposes no lifetime or event-size limit; remote messages remain bounded by `RemoteGraphQLConfig.Execution.maxResponseBytes`.
+The defaults allow 1,024 active subscriptions and 32 buffered events per subscription.
+Setup and event-processing timeouts default to 30 seconds.
+The gateway sets no subscription lifetime or event-size limit. `RemoteGraphQLConfig.Execution.maxResponseBytes` still limits remote messages.
 The ordinary request timeout does not end subscriptions.

-- Capacity exhaustion rejects new subscriptions.
-Buffer overflow terminates the affected subscription with `SUBSCRIPTION_OVERFLOW` instead of silently dropping events.
+- When the gateway reaches capacity, it rejects new subscriptions.
+A buffer overflow terminates the affected subscription with `SUBSCRIPTION_OVERFLOW` instead of dropping events.
 - Remote messages exceeding `maxResponseBytes` terminate the subscription with `SUBSCRIPTION_EVENT_TOO_LARGE`.
-- Schema reload ends existing subscriptions with retryable `SUBSCRIPTION_SCHEMA_RELOAD`.
-Clients should resubscribe; failed reloads leave subscriptions running.
+- A schema reload ends existing subscriptions with the retryable `SUBSCRIPTION_SCHEMA_RELOAD` error.
+Clients must resubscribe.
+A failed reload leaves subscriptions running.
-- There is no automatic upstream reconnect or event replay.
-Clients must handle terminal errors and reconnect as appropriate; events during a disconnect may be lost.
+- The gateway does not reconnect upstream or replay events.
+Clients must handle terminal errors and reconnect.
+They may lose events while disconnected.

 ### Authentication and monitoring

-Authenticate during setup; the gateway evaluates authorization once and captures forwarding headers for the subscription's lifetime.
-Credential expiry and revocation belong to the WebSocket or authentication layer.
-Policies are not re-evaluated for each event.
+Authenticate during setup.
+The gateway evaluates authorization once and captures forwarded headers for the subscription's lifetime.
+The WebSocket or authentication layer handles credential expiry and revocation.
+The gateway does not evaluate policies again for each event.

-Remote error messages follow the gateway’s `withRemoteErrorMessages` setting; only the `code` extension is retained.
-Local sources retain Caliban's native behavior: a field resolver failure may produce null without an error entry in that event.
+Remote error messages follow the gateway's `withRemoteErrorMessages` setting.
+The gateway retains only the `code` extension.
+Local sources keep Caliban's behavior.
+A field resolver failure can produce null without an error entry in that event.

 The metrics and tracing wrappers include subscription observations.
 Shutdown waits for resource cleanup, including uninterruptible finalizers.

-Setup and event spans inherit incoming `traceparent` or ambient trace context.
-Without either, they are independent roots; no separate subscription correlation ID is added.
+Setup and event spans inherit the incoming `traceparent` or ambient trace context.
+Without that context, they are independent roots.
+The gateway does not add a subscription correlation ID.

 ## Current protocol support

 The gateway supports queries, mutations, and subscriptions.
 It does not support `@defer` or `@stream` incremental responses from subgraphs.

-Complete runnable examples are available in the repository's [`gateway-examples`](https://github.com/ghostdogpr/caliban/tree/series/3.x/gateway-examples) project, including local, ordinary remote, mixed-subgraph, and Federation gateways.
+The repository's [`gateway-examples`](https://github.com/ghostdogpr/caliban/tree/series/3.x/gateway-examples) project contains runnable examples for local, ordinary remote, mixed-subgraph, and Federation gateways.